melt-umn/monto-v3-draft/content/draft01/index.md

 Compatibility between versions of the Client Protocol SHALL be determined using the Semantic Versioning rules.
 Additionally, a Client MAY reject a Broker that is known to not follow this specification correctly, and vice versa.

 If the intersection of the `extensions` field of the `ClientNegotiation` and `ClientBrokerNegotiation` Messages is nonempty, the corresponding extensions MUST be considered to be enabled by both the Client and the Broker.
 The semantics of an extension being enabled are left to that extension.
 All non-namespaced extensions are documented in the [Client Protocol Extensions](#4-4-client-protocol-extensions) section below.

+If a non-zero number of extensions are enabled, all requests from the Client to the Broker and all responses from the Broker to the Client MUST have a `Monto-Extensions` HTTP header with a space-separated list of the enabled extensions, sorted lexicographically.
+For example, if the extensions `com.acme/foo` and `org.example/bar` are enabled, the header would read `Monto-Extensions: com.acme/foo org.example/bar`.
+The header MAY be present with an empty value when no extensions are enabled.

 ## 4.3.
 Requesting Products